(a) The Criminal and Juvenile Justice Information and Bureau of Criminal Apprehension Advisory Group consists of the following members:

 (1) status and review of current statewide criminal justice information systems;

-(3) summary of the activities of the advisory group, including any funding and grant requests.
+(3) summary of the activities of the advisory group, including any funding and grant requests; and

 Any funding requests submitted to the advisory group shall be reviewed by members of the advisory group to ensure compatibility with the mission of the advisory group.
 The advisory group shall establish specific criteria and a review process for awarding and distributing any grant funding to other entities.